alestic/ec2-consistent-snapshot/README.txt

     ec2-create-snapshot

 CAVEATS
-    This program currently supports the MySQL database.
+    This program currently supports the MySQL and MongoDB databases.
 Patches are welcomed for other databases.

     EBS snapshots are a critical part of protecting your valuable data.
 This program or the environment in which it is run may contain defects that